Dr. David Johnson

 Academic BackgroundBA (University of Toronto), MA (University of Western Ontario), PhD (Harvard University)

 David Johnson is Professor of Economics at Wilfrid Laurier University.
-Professor Johnson's areas of specialty are macroeconomics, international finance and the economics of education.
+Professor Johnson's areas of specialty are macroeconomics, international finance and, more recently, the economics of education.

 His published work includes the studies of Canada's international debts, the influence of American interest rates on Canadian interest rates, and the determination of the Canada-United States exchange rate as well as a comprehensive analysis of elementary school test scores in Ontario, Alberta and British Columbia.
 He has also written on monetary policy in Canada and around the world, both on the goal of lower inflation and on the role of inflation targets.
-His teaching is in macroeconomics and international finance.
-He is co-author of Macroeconomics: Third Canadian Edition, an intermediate macroeconomics text.
+His teaching is in macroeconomics.
+He is co-author of Macroeconomics: Fifth Canadian Edition (2015), an intermediate macroeconomics text as well as Macroeconomics: Sixth American Edition (2013).
 One specific teaching interest is in using spreadsheets to teach intermediate macroeconomics.